Black History: Celebrating Rosa Parks

 In my young mind’s eye, I pictured this feeble, elderly African American woman who was just too exhausted to move.
 It made the story all that more horrifying to me, but it also kept me from learning about how truly inspirational Rosa Parks was.

 Over the years, I’ve received tidbits of information that have enlightened me to the misinformation I received about Rosa Parks as a child.
-Now, with National Women’s Month upon us, I’ve found myself thinking back to a tour I went on while visiting Greensboro, NC just a few short weeks ago.
+Now, with National Black History Month upon us, I’ve found myself thinking back to a tour I went on while visiting Greensboro, NC.
 The tour took place at the International Civil Rights Museum where the incredibly knowledgeable guide worked to educate visitors on the historical misinformation being taught in schools about great African Americans.
 Rosa Parks was one of the names that came up.
 The guide urged us to do our work and to not simply accept what we were told as truth.
 She encouraged us to dig deeper to find the truth.

-With National Women’s History Month upon us, let us take this opportunity to uncover the truth about the sheroes who have shaped this world.
-Rosa Parks was instrumental in the success of the Civil Rights Movement.
+With National Black History Month upon us, let us take this opportunity to uncover the truth about the sheroes who have shaped this world.
+Parks was instrumental in the success of the Civil Rights Movement.
 The following are some facts about Rosa Parks you might find surprising.

 10 Facts About Rosa Park

 - Rosa Parks didn’t sit in the whites-only section of the bus: She sat in the middle rows which were first-come-first-serve with whites being given preference should the bus get full.
 When Parks initially sat down, there were no whites without seats.
 After a couple of stops, some white people boarded the bus and had nowhere to sit.
 The driver told Parks, along with a couple of other African Americans sitting in the same section, to move.
 She was the only one who refused to.